-This school brings together scientists from the fields of geophysics, physics, materials science, chemistry and high-performance computing to learn fundamentals of Quantum Monte Carlo theory and its applications.
+This school aims to bring together scientists from the fields of geophysics, physics, materials science, chemistry and high-performance computing to learn fundamentals of Quantum Monte Carlo theory and its applications.

 Many videos and lecture notes from previous years are available on the MCC website.

-The week's schedule of talks and events is available.
+The schedule and program of talks and events is available.